mhmedwagih1324/Dataset-Creation/README.md

 contains code that is responsible for resizing images added in 'part_of_dataset.mat' to be of size (Nx3x640x480) for color images and (Nx640x480) for depth images.
+- ### augment_dataset:
+contains code that increases the size of a dataset through flipping up-down and right-left.

 ### test.mat:
 contains the image taken using 'Capture_Image.m', divided as a colorImage